BESSER-PEARL/GovernanceDSL/tests/test_cases/NL_examples/real_world/_flutter.md

 They have further docs on [Getting a code review](https://github.com/flutter/flutter/blob/master/docs/contributing/Tree-hygiene.md#getting-a-code-review).
 However, here they do not mention how they are closing the PR (other than the above mentioned points 8 and 9).
-Further info that might be valuable for the definition of the policy could be the following statement: "*Once you are satisfied with the contribution, and only once you are satisfied, use the GitHub "Approval" mechanism (an "LGTM" comment is not sufficient).*"
+Further info that might be valuable for the definition of the policy could be the following statement: "Once you are satisfied with the contribution, and only once you are satisfied, use the GitHub "Approval" mechanism (an "LGTM" comment is not sufficient)."

 **Policy**: